-There are a number of books on the “Names of Jesus,” and the “Names of God.”
-They average around 50 names for Jesus, and 100 names for God.
-Because Jesus is the God of the Old Testament (see The Return for details), that brings His total names to over 150.
-For the children of Israel to whom Jesus was sent, the name by which He was known to them was the only name they needed to concern themselves with.
+There are several books on the “Names of Jesus” and the “Names of God.”
+They average around 50 names for Jesus, and 100 names for God, because Jesus is the God of the Old Testament (see The Return for details), that brings His total names to over 150.
+For the children of Israel to whom Jesus was sent, the name by which He was known to them was the only name with which they needed to be concerned.
 For everyone else, there are 150 choices.

 Here is a sample: